xiomaraquinonez/Blog/index.md

 ## Tuesday, 1/07

 Today, I worked on recreating a Drawing App following the instructions from this [website.](https://medium.com/@jagadeshanh/html5-canvas-click-and-draw-f665e02f5744) This drawing app was created using HTML and JavaScript.
 The game has a black background color and draws using different colors each time.
 I then created a repository using the terminal command lines.
+The Drawing App can be found [here.](https://xiomaraquinonez.github.io/drawing-app-2/)